yongzhengqi/Bluetooth2PWM/README.md

 ## Setup

-### Clion + PlatformIO
+### CLion + PlatformIO

-If you use Clion with PlatformIO, just clone this project and run configuration `PlatformIO Upload` in Clion, and you are good to go.
+If you use CLion with PlatformIO, just clone this project, and you are ready to code.

+To upload the program to ESP32, run configuration `PlatformIO Upload` in CLion.

 ### Arduino IDE